 Employment in Australia declined by 146,300 to 13.02 million in July 2021, compared with market forecasts of a 90,000 fall, amid COVID-19 outbreaks and restrictions in several states as well as slow vaccinations.
 Full-time employment dropped 68,000, and part-time employment fell 78,200.
 Over the year to July, employment went up 396,100 people or 3.1 percent. source: Australian Bureau of Statistics

 Employment Change in Australia averaged 13516.54 Persons from 1978 until 2021, reaching an all time high of 226738 Persons in June of 2020 and a record low of -606919 Persons in April of 2020.
 This page provides the latest reported value for - Australia Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Employment Change in Australia is expected to be -75000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Australia to stand at 26000.00 in 12 months time.
-In the long-term, the Australia Employment Change is projected to trend around 26000.00 Persons in 2021 and 28500.00 Persons in 2022, according to our econometric models.
+Employment Change in Australia is expected to be -27000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Employment Change is projected to trend around 38500.00 Persons in 2022 and 28500.00 Persons in 2023, according to our econometric models.